When we talk about defining “how much money is enough”, we first have to understand that there are two parts to the equation.

 Was it worth it?
 Easily.

-Finding that balance is what will let you build the life you want, that’ll serve as your motivation to keep saving.
+Finding that balance is what will let you build the life you want, and that’ll serve as your motivation to keep saving.

 I think for some people, at least for me, it might take hitting the extreme ends of the spectrum, hitting the guard rails on the sides—your family and your life slipping by—to shock you back to a balanced middle.